micmejia/bible-dump/AMPC/2 Chronicles/2 Chr 2.md

-Solomon determined to build a temple for the [^a]Name of the Lord and a royal capitol.
+Solomon determined to build a temple for the Name of the Lord and a royal capitol.